-From the west: Leaving Gila Bend on State Route 85, go under an overpass and immediately turn right onto Mobile Road.
+From the west: Leaving Gila Bend on northbound State Route 85, turn right onto Mobile Road, which is signed and less than a mile from the main part of town.
 Drive about 20 miles to the trailhead.

 This road is state maintained for the eastern half, called SR-238.
 The other half is county maintained and does not have a number, although most people call the whole road SR-238 anyway.
 Maps today still show the road as unpaved, which is false.
 I have been on this road many times and it is never crowded at all.